 Whether pursuing an associate degree or taking classes to enter the workforce, both options are available to students at ASU-Heber Springs.

-Also, ASU-Heber Springs now offers an Associate of Science in Environmental Science program.
+Also, ASU-Heber Springs offers an Associate of Science in Environmental Science program.
 The program is designed to provide a basic understanding of environmental principles, and may be used for transfer to a four-year institution, where students can earn a bachelor’s degree.
+The university also offers an Associate of Applied Science in Hospitality Administration.

 Students also have access to the Student Support Services at ASU-Heber Springs.
 A part of the Federal Trio Programs, Student Support Services provides eligible students with additional tutoring and other activities promoting student success.